- Purpose and Applicability

 - Exception from Informed Consent (SUPPLEMENT EFIC), which may be appropriate when the time frame between recruiting and study procedures is too short for obtaining consent (e.g., emergency medicine studies).

-- Emergency or Compassionate Use of investigational drugs or devices for clinical care (not research) (Single Patient Emergency Use).
+- Emergency or Compassionate Use of investigational drugs or devices for clinical care (not research) (Single Patient Emergency or Compassionate Use).

 - Clinical use of Humanitarian Use Devices.